derPatecopa/server_project_reviewed/README.md

 - code logic for processing the image

 ## Reviewed steps:
-Suggestion: Don't include the node modules on your GitHub/submission => ignored node_modules and build folder
+[Suggestion] Don't include the node modules on your GitHub/submission => ignored /node_modules and /build folder

 [Required] Create the correct scripts
    => added linting and prettier scripts